A uniform ergodic theorem for degenerate flows on the annulus: Introduction

+This approach has proven useful in a similar context before, where in \cite{Ben-Artzi2013d} a rate of convergence was obtained for shear flows.
+The result \cite{Ben-Artzi2013d} treats unbounded flows which are of a similar nature to the unbounded solutions appearing in Figure \ref{fig:pendulum}.
+As already mentioned, the pendulum is a fundamental dynamical system, and gaining a better understanding has many applications, cf. \cite{Ben-Artzi2014} for a brief discussion on the relationship to kinetic theory.
+With our present result, a full understanding of convergence rates for the ergodic theorem associated to the pendulum is only lacking an understanding of the contribution of the center.
+Finally, we note that a closely related (though not the same) problem is that of \emph{mixing}, which has seen a flurry of activity in recent years.
+We point out \cite{Yao2014} as one example. \\

-In Section \ref{sec:fibered} we discuss in detail various properties of \emph{fibered} self-adjoint operators.
-In Section \ref{sec:toy} we present a toy model which mimics some of the behavior of the operator $A$ in order to gain a better intuition.
-Then, in Section \ref{sec:annulus} we turn our attention to the flow in an annulus, first proving a bound on the DoS (Theorem \ref{thm:main2}) and then obtaining a rate for the associated ergodic theorem, proving Theorem \ref{thm:main}.
+In Section \ref{sec:fibered} we discuss properties of fibered self-adjoint operators.
+Then, in Section \ref{sec:annulus} we turn our attention to the flow in an annulus, first proving a bound on the DoS (Proposition \ref{thm:main2}) and subsequently obtaining a rate for the associated ergodic theorem, proving Theorem \ref{thm:main}.